 The early morning climb witnessed fogs and the mist that enveloped the peaks but as the day progressed, the sun pierced through the clouds to give the beautiful panoramic view of the valley.
 We were lucky to get the clear view since it is difficult to get such view in monsoon due to mists and fog.

 After descending from the fort by noon, we bathed in a lake and visited the age-old temple in Udhewadi village before heading back towards Mumbai.

 It had started raining heavily on our return.
-The monsoon had finally arrived in full flow and what a way to welcome the first rains!
+The monsoon had finally arrived in full swing and what a way to welcome the first rains!

 - One needs to reach to Udhewadi village which serves as the base village for Rajmachi fort.
 The fort is approx. 2km from Udhewadi.